 Topics are informed by the national curriculum and are sensitive to children’s interests, as well as the context of the local area.
 The history curriculum at William Patten is carefully planned and structured to ensure that current learning is linked to previous learning and that the school’s approaches are informed by current pedagogy.
 In line with the national curriculum 2014, the curriculum at William Patten aims to ensure that all pupils:

 History is taught in blocks throughout the year, so that children achieve depth in their learning.
 The key knowledge and skills that children acquire and develop throughout each block have been mapped to ensure progression between year groups throughout the school.
 At the beginning of each new history topic, teachers refer to classroom timelines to develop children’s understanding of chronology.
 Each topic is introduced with reference to the chronology of previous topics (including those from previous years).
 The KWL strategy (What I Know, What I would like to know and what I have learnt) is used to check existing knowledge at the beginning of each history topic and this process informs a programme of study that is responsive to children’s interests.
 Key knowledge is reviewed by the children and rigorously checked and consolidated by the teacher.
 By the end of year 6, children will have a chronological understanding of British history from the Stone Age to the present day.
 They are able to draw comparisons and make connections between different time periods and their own lives.
-Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Egyptians.
+Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Egyptians and early Islamic civilization.

 Cross curricular outcomes in history are specifically planned for and these are indicated on the school’s progression mapping.
 The school’s own context is also considered, with opportunities for visits to places of historical interest and learning outside the classroom also identified and embedded in practice.
 Visits to the local area and use of local artefacts, such as the use of maps and photographs of bomb damage to the local area in WWII, also support contextualised learning, as well as the acquisition of key knowledge and systematic development of key skills.